HeroicKatora/zosimos/Readme.md

 results in the form of `png` images within the [`tests/debug`](./tests/debug) folder.

-## Project philosophy and goals

-> AM/FM
-> =====
->
-> AM/FM is an engineer's term distinguishing the inevitable clunky real-world
-> faultiness of "Actual Machines" from the power-fantasy techno-dreams of
-> "Fucking Magic."
-(Source: Turkey City Lexicon)

-Without naming specific other solutions, relying on magic for your image processing needs invites the risk of many CVEs, a world of painful configuration, and overall slowness.
-Avoid all of this by relying on safe Rust, nice embedding, hardware acceleration and an optimizing execution engine.

-For more see <docs/philosophy.md>.

 ## How it works

 This project never had the goals of being a cairo alternative.
 Learning from